hannandarryl/hannandarryl.github.io/_pages/about.md

   - /about.html
 ---

+I'm a fifth year PhD student and NSF GRFP Fellow at Drexel University.
+I'm a member of the SPARSE lab supervised by Dr. Edward Kim.
+My primary research interest is in neuromorphic computing, biologically-inspired learning approaches, and language-vision tasks.

 News
 ======
 - June 2023 - I will be joining Pacific Northwest National Laboratory as part of the National Security Internship Program